-Regular way purchases and sales of financial assets are recognised on trade-date, being the date on which the Company and its associates commits to purchase or sell the financial asset.
-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Company and its associates has transferred substantially all the risks and rewards of ownership.
+Regular way purchases and sales of financial assets are recognised on trade-date, being the date on which the Company commits to purchase or sell the financial assets.
+Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Company has transferred substantially all the risks and rewards of ownership.